chstan/arpes/README.md

 3. Add the files ``~/.ipython/{Your profile}/startup/00-add-arpes-path.py`` and
 ``~/.ipython/{Your profile}/startup/01-common-imports.ipy`` according to the templates in `ipython_templates`
 4. Customize to your liking

+Note that you can customize the default profile if you wish instead.

 It is important that the filenames you put are such that ``-add-arpes-path`` is lexographically first, as this ensures that it is executed first.
 The ``.ipy`` extension on ``01-common-imports.ipy`` is also essential.